max-code971/Virus-in-.bat/README.md

 <br>
 shutdown -c “your message” -s
 <hr>

-A simple virus that causes the computer to give an error.
+### 2. A simple virus that causes the computer to give an error:
 <br>
-Save as .VBS file:
+--Save as .VBS file:
 <br>
 Option Explicit
 <br>